Can Large Language Models Serve as Data Analysts? A Multi-Agent Assisted Approach for Qualitative Data Analysis: Background

 In recent studies, LLMs have demonstrated their capability in tasks similar to deductive coding, offering promising alternatives to traditional supervised learning methods \cite{xiao2023supporting}.
 These models excel in both zero-shot (no examples) and few-shot (few examples) learning scenarios, addressing some of the limitations inherent in conventional approaches \cite{chew2023llm}.
 Tornberg \cite{tornberg2023chatgpt} observed that zero-shot GPT-4 annotations outperformed both crowd-workers and experts in terms of accuracy and inter-rater reliability when identifying the political affiliation of tweets from U.S. politicians.
 A study closely aligned with our research by Xiao \textit{et al}. \cite{xiao2023supporting} and Dai \textit{et al}. \cite{dai2023llm} explored the potential of LLMs in deductive coding.
 However they just automate the thematic analysis and content analysis approaches to generate initial codes.
 Their findings suggested that prompts based on existing codebooks were more effective than those with exemplar coding decisions, though both approaches fell short of expert coder performance.
-Building upon these foundations, our work extends the use of LLMs in qualitative research by employing a multi-agent model based on advanced LLMs to automate all types of qualitative data analysis, representing a comprehensive leap beyond existing applications in both scope and complexity.
-There is a lack of comprehensive platform that encompasses all facets of qualitative analysis.
-This gap represents a significant opportunity for innovation.
-The present study aims to bridge this void by introducing a pioneering platform that integrates LLMs with a multi-agent model.
-This novel approach promises to automate and streamline the complete spectrum of qualitative data analysis, addressing a critical need in the field and marking a substantial leap forward in research technology.
+Building upon these foundations, our work extends the use of LLMs in qualitative research by employing a multi-agent system based on advanced LLMs to automate all types of qualitative data analysis, representing a step forward beyond existing applications in both scope and complexity.
+There is a lack of single platform that automate all aspects of qualitative analysis.
+This study aims to bridge this gap by introducing a platform that integrates LLMs with a multi-agent system.
+Our approach aims to provide a versatile system that supports qualitative data analysis using LLM-based AI agents.